etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 ### Label Encoding

 Our first step is to get our data out of the object datatype and into a numeric type, since nearly all operations we'd like to apply to our data are going to rely on numeric types.
 Luckily, Scikit-Learn does provide a transformer for converting categorical labels into numeric integers: [`sklearn.preprocessing.LabelEncoder`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html).
-Unfortunately, it can only transform a single vector at a time, so we'll have to adapt it in order to apply it to multiple columns.
+Unfortunately, it can only transform a single vector at a time, so we'll have to adapt it to apply it to multiple columns.

 Like all Scikit-Learn transformers, the `LabelEncoder` has `fit` and `transform` methods (as well as a special all-in-one, `fit_transform` method) that can be used for stateful transformation of a dataset.
 In the case of the `LabelEncoder`, the `fit` method discovers all unique elements in the given vector, orders them lexicographically, and assigns them an integer value.
 These values are actually the indices of the elements inside the `LabelEncoder.classes_` attribute, which can also be used to do a reverse lookup of the class name from the integer value.